filecoin-project/lily/README.md

 ## Code of Conduct

-Sentinel Visor follows the [Filecoin Project Code of Conduct](https://github.com/filecoin-project/community/blob/master/CODE_OF_CONDUCT.md).
+Lily follows the [Filecoin Project Code of Conduct](https://github.com/filecoin-project/community/blob/master/CODE_OF_CONDUCT.md).
 Before contributing, please acquaint yourself with our social courtesies and expectations.

 ## Contributing